 Ala.
-Code § 32-5A-89 is amended by adding subsection (d), which reads as follows: (d) The preceding subsections do not apply to the operator of any non-leading vehicle traveling in a procession of vehicles if the speed of each vehicle is automatically coordinated.
+Code § 32-5A-89 is amended by striking subsection (d) and adding new subsection (d), which reads as follows: (d) The preceding subsections do not apply to the operator of any non-leading vehicle traveling in a procession of vehicles if the speed of each vehicle is automatically coordinated.
 Weak Amendment:

 Ala.
-Code § 32-5A-89 is amended by adding subsection (d), which reads as follows: (d) The preceding subsections do not apply to connected vehicle technology testing and operations that use networked wireless communication among vehicles, infrastructure, or communication devices that are approved by the Alabama State Law Enforcement Agency.
-The agency shall promulgate rules in the least restrictive means for ensuring the safe and adequate operation of vehicles.
-Alaska Citation: Alaska Admin.
+Code § 32-5A-89 is amended by striking subsection (d) and adding new subsection (d), which reads as follows: (d) The preceding subsections do not apply to connected vehicle technology testing and operations that use networked wireless communication among vehicles, infrastructure, or communication devices that are approved by the Alabama State Law Enforcement Agency.
+The agency shall promulgate rules in the least restrictive means for ensuring the safe and adequate operation of vehicles. ^{12.
+2018} Alabama Laws Act 2018-286 (S.B.
+125).
+Alaska

+Citation: Alaska Admin.
 Code tit.
 13, § 02.090 Following-Too-Closely Rule Types by Vehicle Class Cars: Time, 2 seconds Heavy Trucks: Sufficient space to enter and occupy without danger Caravans: Sufficient space to enter and occupy without danger Strong Amendment: